Urgency email subject line examples that improve click through rates

 Let’s look at one example:

-From their subject line to their email copy, Wayfair uses urgency-driving language.
-“Limited Time” and “New Day, New Deals” inspires action.
+From their subject line to their email copy, Wayfair uses urgency-driving language to grab the reader’s attention.
+“Limited Time” and “New Day, New Deals” inspire action.
 They also highlight multiple product categories with specific discounts tied to each.

 Unfortunately, what Wayfair doesn’t do – as we’ll see later – is quantify exactly what they mean by “Limited Time.”
 Urgency lives and dies by narrow windows of opportunity.